top of page

 Founder and Designer, Michael Aram Inc.

-The grandchild of Armenian Genocide survivors, Aram's immersion in the rich traditions and objects of the Armenian Church is often reflected deeply in his work — from the iconic Pomegranate collection to Migrations, a sculpture commemorating the Armenian Genocide at St. Vartan Armenian Cathedral in New York and a Noah's Ark sculpture created on behalf of the Armenian people housed at the Vatican.
+His Armenian heritage runs deep in his work — from iconic pieces like the Pomegranate collection to major public artworks including Migrations, a sculpture commemorating the Armenian Genocide at St. Vartan Armenian Cathedral in New York, and a Noah's Ark sculpture created on behalf of the Armenian people now permanently housed at the Vatican.
+Michael, his husband, Aret, and their teenage twins are proud of their Armenian heritage and enjoy being active members in the community, including Michael’s role as Honorary General Consul of Armenia to Florida.

 Dr. James Philip Bagian